Partnering with communities and police departments to rethink public safety and renew trust in policing

 We all have a role to play in shaping policing and public safety in our communities.
 Here are a few ways to make your voice heard in the movement for racial justice and police accountability.

-Interested in learning more about The Education Fund’s Policing Campaign, sharing a story about your experience with policing, or getting involved?
-Contact our team and let us know your thoughts.
+Interested in learning more about the New Era of Public Safety initiative, sharing a story about your experience with policing, or getting involved?
+Contact our team today.